-Introduction to Teaching Young Children with Autism Spectrum Disorder to Verbally Communicate
+Autism Q&A: Introduction to Teaching Young Children with Autism Spectrum Disorder to Communicate Using Spoken Language

 by Heather Fleming, M.Ed. and Dawn Hendricks, Ph.D.

 Many young children with Autism Spectrum Disorder (ASD) have difficulty learning to use spoken language.
 Some children may be able to use only single words while others may be able to make sounds.
-Still others may not speak at all.
+Still others might not speak at all.
 Communication is an essential life skill that leads to enhanced interactions and improved quality of life.
 For all young children who have communication impairments, building skills is critical.
 There are many different modes or ways we can teach a child with ASD to communicate.
 For example, a child can learn to use sign language, communicate by exchanging objects or pictures, or can use an electronic device with voice output.
-While all of these are effective and valuable modes to communicate, we will also want to focus on teaching the child verbal communication.
+While all of these are effective and valuable modes to communicate, we will also want to focus on teaching the child to communicate using spoken language.

-In this Q & A, we will explore how to teach verbal communication to children with ASD.
+In this Q&A, we will explore how to teach spoken communication to children with ASD.
 Each child is different and possesses various strengths and skills.
-Verbal communication may be easier to learn for some children than it is for others.
-Because of this, verbal communication may be the primary way to communicate for some children while others may use it to supplement other modes.
-Regardless, the steps to teaching verbal communication are similar for all young children and can be applied to those on the spectrum who are learning to communicate.
+Spoken communication may be easier to learn for some children than it is for others.
+Because of this, spoken communication may be the primary way to communicate for some children, while others might use it to supplement other modes.
+Regardless, the steps to teaching spoken communication are similar for all young children and can be applied to those on the spectrum who are learning to communicate.

 Question: How do caregivers and educators begin teaching verbal communication?

-When teaching verbal communication the most important factor will be motivation!
+When teaching spoken communication the most important factor will be motivation!
 Before you start any communication intervention, you must know the child and find things that motivate him or her.
 What are the child’s favorite things to do?
 What are his or her favorite games, places, people?
 What makes the child laugh?
-As you determine the items that motivate the child, consider the following areas: edibles (food), liquids (drinks), toys (trains, dolls), activities (computer games), physical activities (running, jumping), social interactions (playing with sibling, tickle games, peek-a-boo).
+As you determine the items that motivate the child, consider the following areas: physical activities (running, jumping), toys (trains, dolls), edibles (food), liquids (drinks), activities (computer games), social interactions (playing with a sibling, tickle games, peek-a-boo).
 It will also be helpful to identify items that are considered to be repetitive or restricted patterns of behavior in which the child engages and enjoys.
-For example, a child may like watching items spin, enjoy flicking a string up and down or may like driving a car on a track over and over.
+For example, a child might like watching items spin, enjoy flicking a string up and down, or like driving a car on a track over and over.

 Question: When should caregivers and educators teach verbal communication?

 Naturally occurring opportunities are natural, everyday situations that we can use as the context for learning.
 Naturally occurring opportunities can be determined by just sitting back and watching!
-Observe the child’s play and see what the child is playing with and in what he or she is interested.
-Learning to communicate is a very social process and children learn to communicate best during everyday interactions with their caregivers that are fun and motivating!
-When children learn to communicate during these activities they are naturally rewarded by engaging in their favorite type of play, eating their favorite food, and enjoying their favorite drink!
+Observe the child's play and see what the child is playing with and what interests him or her.
+Learning to communicate is a very social process and children learn to communicate best with their caregivers during everyday interactions that are fun and motivating!
+When children learn to communicate during these activities they are naturally rewarded by engaging in their favorite type of play, eating their favorite food, and enjoying their favorite drink.
 For example, taking a bike or car ride, a bath, eating dinner, having an afternoon snack, meeting dad at the door – these are all natural, everyday situations when communication opportunities are present.

 Question: What are planned opportunities and how are they used to teach communication?

 Additional opportunities must be planned by caregivers or educators.
-Teaching verbal communication skills is not something that will come easily.
+Teaching spoken communication skills is not something that will come easily.
 The child must receive many learning opportunities.
 While it is essential to take advantage of the natural opportunities that arise, often, these are not enough.
 Planned opportunities are those times the caregiver or educator sets aside to work on communication.
-The adult is to use those same motivational items and activities, but will create the opportunities for the child to communicate.
+The adult can use the same motivational items and activities, but will create the opportunities for the child to communicate.
 For example, perhaps after lunch and again after dinner there is a 20 minute period designated to work one-on-one with the child and target communication.
-These 20 minutes should be planned opportunities but still in the regular routine.
-After lunch the caregiver may get out the child’s favorite train track and building blocks and engage him in play which leads to many communication opportunities.
-After dinner, they may go outside and play on the swing and slide providing additional opportunities.
+These 20 minutes should be planned opportunities but still be a part of the regular routine.
+After lunch the caregiver could get out the child's favorite train track and building blocks and engage him or her in play which leads to many communication opportunities.
+After dinner, they may go outside and play on the swing and slide, providing additional opportunities.

 Question: How can caregivers and educators set up opportunities for communication?

-There are numerous ways we can elicit verbal communication.
-These are strategies we can use to create a lot of learning opportunities while simultaneously keeping the child motivated to communicate!
+There are numerous ways we can elicit spoken communication.
+The following strategies can be used to create learning opportunities while simultaneously keeping the child motivated to communicate!

-- Arrange the environment to keep the child’s favorite toys out of reach or in containers that are hard to open.
-This will require them to communicate to indicate they would like to play with the toy.
+- Arrange the environment to keep the child's favorite toys out of reach or in containers that are hard to open.
+This will require the child to communicate to indicate he would like to play with the toy.

 - Set up problem solving situations.
 For example, have a piece of puzzle missing or give the child a juice box without a straw.